What if

 Breathe in

 [Let your mind drift.
 Imagine a small stream murmuring between moss-covered stones.
-Sunlight glows between the trees and shimmers on the flowing water.
-Tiny pearls of dew rest quietly on the leaves.]
+Sunlight glowing between the trees and shimmering on the flowing water.
+Tiny pearls of dew resting quietly on the leaves.]

 Invitation

-What begins as a moving image of water, moss, light, and leaves becomes an invitation to reimagine forms of coexistence - where art, design, and science come together to renew human relationship with the living world.
-Welcome to Art Now, a transdisciplinary research lab rooted in artistic research, responding to planetary challenges through creative inquiry, critical reflection, and active engagement in shaping life-centric cultures.
+What begins as a moving image of water, moss and light becomes an invitation to connecting with aliveness - where art, design, and science come together to reawaken the human relationship with oneself and the living world.

 Space of practice